Here’s what’s wrong with traditional HCl Challenges (and what to do instead)Feb 22, 2021

 Without allowing the time for the body to make these adjustments, especially for populations who may have been on proton-pump inhibitors or acid-blocking medications, you can endanger your body as it’s taken by surprise by the acid, and can’t shift fast enough to accommodate it.

-The third criticism I have of these methods, is that without taking more targeted actions in tandem with Betaine HCl to support natural stomach acid producing abilities, you may not be addressing the problem as well as you could.
+The third criticism I have of these methods, is that without taking more targeted actions to support natural stomach acid producing abilities, HCl is likely a risky implement that doesn't even address the underlying problem.

-Including specific raw material nutrients necessary for stomach acid production should be a hallmark of any stomach acid fixing protocol.
+Binding the toxins that suppress digestive secretions and including specific raw material nutrients necessary for stomach acid production should be hallmarks of any stomach acid fixing protocol.

-This is especially true if the user is not yet following a nutrient-dense properly prepared whole foods diet.
+This is especially true if the user is not yet following a nutrient-dense properly prepared whole foods diet, or if digestion has slowed down and motility is not moving regularly.

-These populations would do well to consider adding in stomach acid supporting nutrients such as zinc, B12, B6, B1, and a therapeutic dose of hydrolyzed amino acids.
+These populations would do well to consider adding in stomach acid supporting nutrients such as zinc, B12, B6, B1, and a therapeutic dose of hydrolyzed amino acids, and implementing drainage support that opens the elimination pathways in the body for toxins to be expelled.

 Stay at your dose forever?